Elections

 If you are passionate about what happens in Singleton community, becoming a Councillor is an exciting opportunity to make a difference and to represent the interests of our residents.

 Council is responsible for making significant decisions that have a far-reaching impact on our community.
-For all you need to know about being a Councillor, including the Councillor Handbook, please visit the Office of Local Government website or contact Council’s Coordinator Governance, Larissa Britton.
+For all you need to know about being a Councillor visit the Office of Local Government website.

-For more information about registering to commence campaigning and nominating to become a Councillor please refer to the NSW Electoral Commission website.
+For more information about registering to commence campaigning and nominating to become a Councillor, visit the NSW Electoral Commission website.

 Work at an Election

 The NSW Electoral Commission offers opportunities to work at state and local government elections.
-Work is available on election days and throughout election periods, the weeks before and after election days.
+Work is available on election days and throughout the election period, the weeks before and after election day.

 Election Campaign Signage